vaites/laravel-blade-expects/README.md

 ## Installation

-Just install using `composer` and Laravel will load it automagically:
+Just install using `composer` and Laravel will load it _automagically_:

 ```bash
 composer require vaites/laravel-blade-expects